KirklandLab/CutandTag_Alignment_QC/README.md

 + **histone**: Mark name (used in plots).
 Include control or treatment label in `histone`_`control` format
 + **replicate**: Include replicate number (e.g., `1`, `2`, `A`, `B`, etc.)

-Include both the histone and samlpe type in `histone` column.
+Include both the histone and sample type in `histone` column.
 This determines how samples are grouped together.
 Following these practices will improve downstream plot labeling and reproducibility metrics.

 Use informative `sample` names that match your design and be sure that fastq file names do not include "." before the file extension.